Is Jesus Alive

 After forty days of appearing to His disciples, Jesus ascended into heaven (Acts 1:9-11).
 The Bible teaches that He now reigns at the right hand of God the Father, alive in glorified form.
 He is not gone or dead but is living in a transcendent, glorified state, interceding for believers (Rom 8:34) and governing His Church as its risen head (Col 1:18).

 Jesus Christ is not a figure confined to the past or to memory.
 He is alive and active in the present, ruling with divine authority and preparing for His eventual return.
-At present Jesus is 'the Saviour' of the world; but there is a day when he will be 'the Judge' and He will judge the living and the dead.
+At present Jesus is 'the Savior' of the world; but there is a day when he will be 'the Judge' and He will judge the living and the dead.
 Though Jesus is not physically present as He was during His earthly ministry, He is present in several ways:

 In the Word